 Comerica has also publicly confirmed numerous instances where fraudsters obtained card numbers, addresses, and PIN numbers, allowing them to take advantage of the company's Cardless Benefit Access Service, which was shut down in August 2018 after this series of fraud cases.
 This service feature was intended to allow Direct Express cardholders to withdraw funds if they had lost their Direct Express card.
-But according to reports, in hundreds of cases, individuals used the stolen data to impersonate benefit recipients, made fraudulent purchases, and drained the prepaid cards of the federal benefits.
+But, according to reports that in hundreds of cases, fraudulent individuals used the stolen data to impersonate benefit recipients, made fraudulent purchases, and drained the prepaid cards of the federal benefits.
 These schemes were reported to have potentially been aided by Comerica insiders, such as call center employees and third-party card manufactures, and Comerica confirmed at least one employee at a Direct Express call center has been fired.

 The Direct Express program serves 4.5 million Americans and their families, including thousands of veterans and some of our country's most vulnerable citizens, including older Americans and Americans with disabilities.
 These individuals rely on Direct Express's services to access their federal benefits to keep a roof over their head, put food on the table, and pay for their medications.
-While Comerica claims the fraudulent schemes impacted "only a few hundred cardholders," any interruption in accessing these basic living expenses could have devastating consequences for those receiving social security benefits - and the breaches in question appeared to be significant enough to cause the discontinuation of the program.
+While Comerica claims the fraudulent schemes impacted "only a few hundred cardholders," any interruption in accessing these basic living expenses could have devastating consequences for those receiving VA and disability benefits, and the breaches in question appeared to be significant enough to cause the discontinuation of the program.

 The report also raises questions about how your company reacted to security breaches and responded to customers who were harmed.
 Cardholders, including disabled veterans and family members of elderly and disabled relatives, who were not notified of the fraud scheme, spent months disputing fraudulent charges, or were charged fees to reissue and activate new cards after the fraud was discovered.
 For example, when Marine Corps veteran Kenneth Tillman of Colorado went to the pharmacy in August 2018 to buy medicine, the combat veteran suffering from post-traumatic stress disorder discovered his Direct Express card had a zero balance - caused by fraudulent charges on the card.
 Direct Express suspended the account, but then refused to issue Mr. Tillman a credit for the \$750 in Social Security disability benefits, informing him it would take 90 days to receive a reimbursement.
-Likewise, Paul Katynski, a disabled maintenance supervisor, struggled with Direct Express after almost \$2,000 in disability benefits was drained from his account as a result of fraud in February 2018.
-Jackie Densmore, a caregiver for her brother-in-law Derek who is a disabled Marine Corps veteran, experienced similar issues when Derek's \$814 in disability payments were fraudulently wired to Florida.
-She maintains that Direct Express never contacted her or Derek to confirm the benefits could be sent to a MoneyGram in another state.
-She claims "Direct Express didn't put up a red flag, even though they had all the information about the money being wired to Florida, when we live in Massachusetts, but they just sent the money."7 These are highly disturbing reports, particularly regarding a company that is receiving taxpayer dollars to effectively provide essential services for vulnerable families.
+Likewise, Paul Katynski, a disabled maintenance supervisor struggled with Direct Express after almost \$2,000 in disability benefits was drained from his account as a result of fraud in February 2018.
+Jackie Densmore, a caregiver for her brother-in-law Derek who is a disabled Marine Corps veteran, experienced similar issues when Derek's \$814 in disability payments were